Buying a home

-As a buyer this is an important step and you will need to be prompt with providing information, I‘ve seen buyers not act with urgency, and as a result, have not met their financial obligations on the purchase contract.
+As a buyer this is an important step and you will need to be prompt with providing information.
+If a buyer does not act promptly, they may not meet their financial obligations on the purchase contract.

 The key items to address at this stage external to your bank loan are:

 - Pay initial deposit to secure the home

 - Get insurance for your new home